EskiBek/ShurikenMadness/README.md

-# ShurikenTrouble
+# ShurikenMadness
-A Java Game "Shuriken Trouble" made in Android Studio (May 2024)
+A Java Game "Shuriken Madness" made in Android Studio (May 2024)